Toloka/docs/en/guide/tutorials/internet-search.md

             {% note info %}

-            To learn about other properties of the {% if locale == "en-com" %}**Config**{% endif %} section, their possible values and the impact on the task interface, see the [Template Builder Help](../../template-builder/templates/data-search.md).
+            To learn about other properties of the **Config** section, their possible values and the impact on the task interface, see the [Template Builder Help](../../template-builder/templates/data-search.md).

             {% endnote %}